ArborXR/abxr-cli/README.md

 * Optional Arguments:
 	* -v, --version: Version number (note that the Uploaded APK itself can override this value).
 	* -n, --notes: Release notes for the new version.
-* Description: Upload a new version of an app.
+* Description: Upload a new version of an app (APK/ZIP only).
+To upload an app bundle with associated files, use the `app_bundles upload` command.

 ##### share
 * Usage: